-God is a Speaker, a Radiating Light, a Father, a Fountain and a spreading goodness.
-He is not first concerned for Himself and then complaisant to the needs of others.
-His whole being is condescension!
+God is a Speaker, a Radiating Light, a Father, a Fountain, a spreading goodness.
+He is not first concerned for Himself and only then condescends to the concerns of others.
+His whole being is condescension.

 Remember this next time you pray.
-God’s life and being are directed outwards.
+The direction of His life and being is ever-outwards.
 We do not exist as a distraction from His divine glory.
-We’ve been birthed by that glory – an outgoing glory that delights in affirming and upholding the other.
+We have been birthed by that glory – an outgoing glory that delights in affirming and upholding the other.

 He is more committed to listening than we are of praying.
 More desirous of helping than we are of help.
-His “goodness is a communicative, spreading goodness.”
-So now, speak to your Father who loves you more than His own life.
+For His “goodness is a communicative, spreading goodness.”